Wael1122/waa/Neofetch-vs-Screenfetch.md

 **Distro names are hardcoded.**

 Due to the detection methods Screenfetch uses, the distro names are detected all in lowercase or as short versions.
-Screenfetch then has a giant case statement with the sole purpose to fix capitalization and naming of Distros.
+Screenfetch then has a giant case statement with the sole purpose of fixing capitalization and naming of Distros.
 If Screenfetch used proper detection methods then this entire block wouldn't be needed at all.

 Note: This is a tiny chunk of the case statement.
 The entire thing is too long to add here.